 PRC members gather for a variety of social events throughout the year, both on and off the water.

-During a weekly "all-row," either early morning or at sunset, members mix up their boats and row with new friends.
+Weekly "all-row," early morning or at sunset, to mix up our boats and row with new friends.

-We feast and plan for the new season at our winter potluck every February.
+Winter potluck, to feast and plan for the new season.

 We are also a working club.
 We rely on member-volunteers to maintain the shells and the corral, plan events, and attend to the many tasks necessary to keep the club running smoothly.